 "a support, a rigid thing used to sustain an incumbent weight" (usually applied to something not forming a part of the object supported), mid-15c., proppe, probably from Middle Dutch proppe "vine prop, support; stop for a bottle," a word of unknown origin.
 Probably related to Old High German pfropfo, German pfropfen "to prop," which are perhaps from Latin propago "a set, layer of a plant" (see propagation).
 Irish propa, Gaelic prop are said to be borrowed from English.

-"object used in a play," 1898, from props (1841), shortened form of properties (which was in theatrical use from early 15c.).
-Props as slang shortening for proper respects (or something similar) appeared c.
-1999.
+"object used in a play," 1898, from props (1841), shortened form of properties (which was in theatrical use from early 15c.); see property.

 "to support or prevent from falling by placing something under or against," mid-15c., probably from prop (n.1) or a related verb in Dutch.
 Meaning "support or sustain" in a general sense (especially a cause, institution, etc. at risk of failing) is from 1540s.
 Related: Propped; propping.